 The SEC's impact on D&O exposures is not limited to enforcement actions.
 An increasing number of proposed SEC rules relating to a wide variety of topics will likely increase both SEC and private actions against D&Os.
-For example, in the first eight months of fiscal year 2022, the SEC proposed 26 new rules, which is more than the number of new rules proposed during each of the preceding five full fiscal years.
+For example, in fiscal year 2022, the SEC proposed nearly 30 new rules, which is more than the number of new rules proposed during each of the preceding five fiscal years.